 How much will I need to spend?

-TV prices can start at just a few hundreds of pounds, but go up to into the tens of thousands for huge screen models.
-Prices can vary hugely within the same screen size: for example, 32-inch TVs we’ve tested range from around £200 to over £2,000.
+TV prices can start at under £100, but go into the tens of thousands for huge screen models.
+Prices can even vary within the same screen size; for example, we've tested 32-inch TVs costing under £200 and ones priced at over £2,000.

-What type of TV do I need?
+What type of TV should I buy?

 An internet-connected smart TV allows you to get great online services, such as catch-up TV, social networking and film streaming, on your television.
 Smart TVs are becoming more common within manufacturers’ TV ranges, and you won't necessarily have to spend a fortune to buy one, although you can still get non-smart models if you’re not too keen.